 Facilitate continuous process improvement

-Like customer focus, improvement is one of seven guiding principles in AS/NZS ISO 9001.
+Improvement is one of seven guiding principles in AS/NZS ISO 9000.
 Not only is improvement a guiding principle, but AS/NZS ISO 9001 specifies that it should be a permanent objective so that an organisation can see better customer and employee engagement, more robust performance, and better leadership.

 Improvement can look like correcting errors, having breakthrough change, innovation or even re-structuring.